SSARG have been

 further afield, investigating the site of a Deserted Medieval Village to

 the southwest of the villa site.
 In 2015 a trench in the field south of the villa uncovered a series of Roman ditches.
-In 2016 Newcastle University re-excavated the site of the actual Villa to discover its state of preservation and confirm discoveries made during the original excavation in the late 1950s.
+In 2016 and 2017 Newcastle University re-excavated the site of the actual Villa to discover its state of preservation and confirm discoveries made during the original excavation in the late 1950s.

 A link to the Newcastle University